bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 - OCP Application Resource Tuning Advisor
 - Uptime.com
 - Stack Overflow
+- Platform Product Registry (v2)
+- GitHub Enterprise

 - 1Password (SoAR complete, Cloud security schedule review complete) - not to be used corporately due to no background checks for staff/contractors

-The following security assessments are ***underway***:
-- Platform Product Registry
-- GitHub Enterprise (Cloud security schedule review underway)

 The following security assessments are ***planned***:
 - Cert Manager for OpenShift